HCA Florida University Hospital Set To Open Monday

 There will be 650 employees at the Davie facility, both new and some from the transition.

-“The other really important thing I want to point out is the academic relationship we have with Nova Southeastern so that’s one advantage,” Tarchini added.MORE NEWS: Fourth Stimulus Check: Is Another Relief Payment On The Way?
+“The other really important thing I want to point out is the academic relationship we have with Nova Southeastern so that’s one advantage,” Tarchini added.MORE NEWS: Sheila Cherfilus-McCormick Wins Democratic Primary Race For District 20

 The hospital will be fully operational Monday, and already has plans to deliver 3 babies on the first day.